Commission Group of experts on removing tax problems facing individuals who are active across borders within the EU

 .
 For other language versions, please click on the bubble.

-The work of the Expert Group is to start in September this year and is scheduled to last till the end of the year.
+The work of the Expert Group started in September this year and is scheduled to last till the end of June next year.

 In December 2010 the European Commission adopted a Communication on removing cross-border tax obstacles for EU citizens (COM(2010)769 ).
-The Communication identifies a number of cross-border tax problems and suggests a number of solutions that could be discussed and in general invites Member States as well as other stakeholders to discuss the subject and exchange good practices.
+The Communication identifies a number of cross-border tax problems, suggests solutions for discussion and in general announces its intention to promote a discussion on the subject among Member States and stakeholders.

 Also in December 2011 the Commission adopted a Communication on Double Taxation in the Single Market (COM(2011)712).
-The Communication identifies the problems with double taxation within the EU facing both individuals and companies and suggests solutions.
+The Communication identifies problems of double taxation within the EU facing both individuals and companies and suggests possible solutions.

-In April 2014 The Commission services launched two public consultations: one asks for information on tax problems faced by EU citizens when active across borders within the EU and the other asks for information on cross-border inheritance tax problems within the EU.
-These public consultations will be open until 03/07/2014.
+In April 2014 The Commission services launched two public consultations: one asks for information on tax problems faced by EU citizens when active across borders within the EU and the other for information on cross-border inheritance tax problems within the EU.
+The results of these public consultations are published on the public consultations pages.

-See also the Taxpayers’ Web Pages which are designed to provide individuals with tax information, answers to commonly asked tax questions and details of who to contact in national administrations and the EU institutions about tax problems.
+See also the Taxpayers' Web Pages which are designed to provide individuals with tax information, answers to commonly asked tax questions and details of who to contact about tax problems in national administrations and the EU institutions.